Albany, NY private-pay medical transportation

 Questions about Albany medical rides

-- Can wheelchair rides go from Albany to Troy or Schenectady?
+- Can wheelchair rides from Albany go to Troy or Schenectady?